swiss-seismological-service/scdetect/doc/base/Offline-Playback.rst

 ``scdetect-cc`` generates origins, picks, arrivals, amplitudes, and both station magnitudes and network magnitudes.
 When using multiple detectors, the resulting ``results.scml`` file will, in theory at least, contain earthquakes detected from different templates (i.e. detectors).
-An easy way merge these detections into events is to use :external:ref:`scevent`.
+An easy way to merge these detections into events is to use :external:ref:`scevent`.
 Before, make sure you've set the desired ``eventAssociation`` related module configuration parameters, e.g.